akshatvg/AAGS-Wheeler/README.md

 2. Wheeler is fully voice controlled and hence, with Wheeler users can get what they are looking for just by asking for it.

-3. Wheeler makes it possible for users to ask for help from their friends without them being around.
-The Remote Assistance feature of Wheeler allows trusted friends to connect to the camera and see the world through its lens.
-Therefore, they can guide the user remotely.

-4. According to our estimations, the cost of Wheeler is a lot lower than a high-end device like iPhone.
+3. According to our estimations, the cost of Wheeler is a lot lower than a high-end device like iPhone.
 Currently, seeing AI and such technology is only available on iPhones and such devices.
 This makes the smart phones less accessible as a solution due to the high cost associated.
+Thus, Wheeler is an excellent alternative to smartphones (not to forget again, how forgetful elders are and how regularly they forget to take their phones- if someone is handicapped, there's no way they'll leave their homes without their wheelchair though).

 ## Want to know our business model?